 Hunyad Castle, Romania

 Many strange sightings were reported in this castle throughout the years and it just had to be included in this list of the most haunted places in Europe.
 The most famous one is probably the one with the Turkish prisoners who were offered to dig a well in exchange for their freedom.
 They took a few years to complete this task but in the end, they were still murdered.
 After their death, a strange writing appeared on the well.
 It stated verses from the Quran lamenting the prisoners’ fate at the hands of Non-Muslims.
 Moreover, human bones keep re-appearing at the bottom of the well in multiple different occasions.

 Related: See everything you need to know before traveling to Romania!

 One of the nuclear physicists was measuring the radiation readings when he heard someone screaming inside the plant.
 This event happened in 1997, 11 years after the explosion.
 He asked the employees about it and they told him that he was the first one to enter the control room in 11 years and the only way to go in was through the thick metal door.
 Even if someone did come inside, they would inevitably trigger an alarm that goes off when the reactor is opened mechanically and the alarm could only be shut down with a password or a handprint.
 Even more interestingly, later that evening, the employees saw a floodlight turning on in the installation room.
 They thought there might have been a power surge but seconds later, the lights were turned off.

-Did you like the list?
-If yes, then check out my list about haunted islands around the world.
+Did you like the list of mysterious haunted places in Europe?
 Would you dare to visit some of these places (at your own risk)?
 Let me know in the comments!